 Need Help?
 Give Us a Call

 Service of process rules is tricky.
-Failing to follow them can result in your case getting kicked out of court, so it is probably best to contact Speaks Law Firm, P.C., today.
+Failing to follow them can result in your case getting kicked out of court, so it is probably best to contact Speaks Law Firm, PC Family Law Division, today.
 We have years of experience handling child custody issues, and we would be happy to assist in any way we can.